2026 backdoor Roth IRA rules pro rata trap costing $112443 over 25 years

 The Congressional Research Service reported that $594.8 billion flowed into traditional IRAs via rollovers in 2020.
 That single year of rollovers represented 96.4% of all traditional IRA inflows nationwide.
 Every dollar that arrives as a rollover becomes a pre-tax balance the IRS counts on December 31.

 The $112,443 gap equals 75% of the median rollover IRA balance nationwide.
 Investors locked out of Roth access can still pursue safe investments to beat inflation in taxable accounts.
-Roth capacity is finite.
+Roth capacity, however, is finite.

 A single forgotten rollover IRA turns every future backdoor Roth conversion from tax-free to 92.5% taxable.